Vietnam.vn - Nền tảng quảng bá Việt Nam

 It was truly peaceful, light, and indescribably happy.
 I was free to fly in the sky of a country that was completely free of bombs and bullets.

-In 1990, I left the air force and switched to civilian aviation.
+In 1990, I left the Air Force and switched to civilian aviation.
 I flew for Vietnam Airlines, working as Deputy General Director, but my main job was flying, because in the early days of aviation development, we lacked pilots.

 Back then, I flew Russian Tupolev planes and only flew domestically, the farthest was via Bangkok - Thailand.

-- What do you want to say to the young generation, the generation born when the country has entered the era of science and technology?
+- What do you want to say to the young generation, the generation born when the country has entered the current era of science and technology?

 During the war, there was no other word to describe Vietnam than heroism.
-No matter how difficult or fierce it was, we could “fight”, regain peace, and keep every inch of land.
+No matter how difficult or fierce it was, we could still “fight”, regain peace, and keep every inch of land.

 Therefore, the young generation, living in an era of scientific and technological development, having the conditions to learn and absorb modern technology, must love and protect the country even more.

-Now Vietnam is also ranked quite well in the world in many aspects, there is nothing we cannot do, from economy to science, culture, we are not inferior to anyone.
+Now Vietnam is also ranked quite well in the world in many aspects, there is nothing we can not do, from economy to science, culture, we are not inferior to anyone.
 Vietnamese people are a source of pride wherever they are.

 Thank you!